 Although it's not uncommon to see bites on ones legs and feet, more often than not it occur on upper body parts.

-Some people do not react to bedbug saliva at all while for others, the itching is unbearable.
+Some people do not react to bedbug saliva at all while for others, itching is unbearable.
 There is some debate as to how many victims don't itch at all.
-That could be one reason why plagues can be so bad, because people aren't aware they have them.
+That could be one reason why plagues can be so bad, people aren't aware they have them.

 No one really knows why the insect has this habit when feeding.